-The following table provides information as of December 31, 2021 with respect to the shares of our common stock that may be issued under our existing equity compensation plans.
+The following table provides information as of December 31, 2022 with respect to the shares of our common stock that may be issued under our existing equity compensation plans.

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (2) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in the First Column) (3) Equity compensation plans approved by stockholders (1) 6,765,271 \$ 43.53 (2) 3,538,480 Equity compensation plans not approved by stockholders Total 6,765,271 \$ 43.53 : : 3,538,480
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (#) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (\$/share) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in the First Column) (#) Equity compensation plans approved by stockholders (1) 7,413,054 \$ 49.86 (2) 4,760,886 (3) Equity compensation plans not approved by stockholders - - Total 7,413,054 \$ 49.86 4,760,886

-- (1) Includes the following plans: our 2015 Plan and the 2016 Employee Stock Purchase Plan (the "2016 ESPP"). - (2) Since restricted stock units do not have any exercise price, such units are not included in the weighted-average exercise price calculation. - (3) As of December 31, 2021, a total of 2,241,278 shares of our common stock have been reserved for issuance pursuant to the 2015 Plan, which number excludes the 2,979,435 shares that were added to the plan as a result of the automatic annual increase on January 1, 2022.
-The 2015 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2017, by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by the compensation committee.
+- (1) Includes the following plans: our 2015 Plan and the 2016 Employee Stock Purchase Plan (the "2016 ESPP"). - (2) Since RSUs do not have any exercise price, such units are not included in the weighted-average exercise price calculation. - (3) As of December 31, 2022, a total of 3,541,302 shares of our common stock have been reserved for issuance pursuant to the 2015 Plan, which number excludes the 3,484,120 shares that were added to the plan as a result of the automatic annual increase on January 1, 2023.
+The 2015 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1st by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by the compensation committee.
 This number will be subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
-The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, that expire or are otherwise terminated, other than by exercise, under the 2015 Plan will be added back to the shares of common stock available for issuance under the 2015 Plan.
-As of December 31, 2021, a total of 1,297,202 shares of our common stock have been reserved for issuance pursuant to the 2016 ESPP.
-The 2016 ESPP provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2017, by the least of (i) 500,000 shares of our common stock, (ii) 1% of the outstanding number of shares of our common stock on the immediately preceding December 31 or (iii) such number of shares as determined by the compensation committee.
+The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, that expire or are otherwise terminated, other than by exercise, under the 2015 Plan will be added back to the shares of common stock available for issuance under the plan will automatically increase each January 1st by the least of (i) 500,000 shares of our common stock, (ii) 1% of the outstanding number of shares of our common stock on the immediately preceding December 31 or (iii) such number of shares as determined by the compensation committee.
 This number will be subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
-The compensation committee determined that the number of shares available for purchase under the 2016 ESPP as of December 31, 2021 was adequate for use in 2022 and determined that there sho
+The compensation committee.
+This number will be subject to adjustment of shares of our common stock on the immediately preceding December 31 or (iii) such number of shares as determined by the compensation committee.
+This number will be subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
+The compensation committee determined that the number of shares available for purchase under the 2016 ESPP as of December 31, 2022 was